backdrop-contrib/slick/README.txt

 RECOMMENDED MODULES
 --------------------------------------------------------------------------------
 - Block reference to have more complex slide content for Fullscreen/width skins.
-- Entity translation, to have translated file and translate links with Media.
 - Field formatter settings, to modify field formatter settings and summaries.

-OPTIONSETS:
+OPTIONSETS
 --------------------------------------------------------------------------------
 To create your optionsets, go to:
 "admin/config/media/slick"
 These will be available at Manage display field format, and Views UI.

-VIEWS AND FIELDS:
+VIEWS AND FIELDS
 --------------------------------------------------------------------------------
 Slick works with Views and as field display formatters.
 Slick Views is available as a style plugin included at slick_views.module.
-Slick Fields is available as a display formatter included at slick_fields.module which supports core and contrib fields: Image, Media, Field collection.
+Slick fields is available as a display formatter included at slick_fields.module which supports core and contrib fields: Image, Media, Field collection.

-PROGRAMATICALLY:
+PROGRAMATICALLY
 --------------------------------------------------------------------------------
 See slick_fields.module for advanced sample, or slick.api.php for a simple one.